-- (a) Definition of and Criteria for Specialty Dockets. - - (1) When used in this Rule, the term "specialty dockets" refers to specialized court dockets within the existing structure of Virginia's circuit and district court system offering judicial monitoring of intensive treatment, supervision, and remediation integral to case disposition.
+(a) Definition of and Criteria for Specialty Dockets. -

+(1) When used in this Rule, the term "specialty dockets" refers to specialized court dockets within the existing structure of Virginia's circuit and district court system offering judicial monitoring of intensive treatment, supervision, and remediation integral to case disposition.

-(b) Types of Specialty Dockets. - The Supreme Court of Virginia currently recognizes only the following three types of specialty dockets: (i) recovery court dockets as provided for in the Recovery Court Act, § 18.2-254.1, (ii) veterans dockets, and (iii) behavioral health dockets as provided for in the Behavioral Health Docket Act, § 18.2-254.3.
-Recovery court dockets offer judicial monitoring of intensive treatment and strict supervision in drug and drug-related cases.
+(b) Types of Specialty Dockets. - The Supreme Court of Virginia currently recognizes only the following three types of specialty dockets: (i) drug treatment recovery court dockets as provided for in the Drug Treatment Recovery Court Act, § 18.2-254.1, (ii) veterans dockets, and (iii) behavioral health dockets as provided for in the Behavioral Health Docket Act, § 18.2-254.3.
+Drug treatment Recovery court dockets offer judicial monitoring of intensive treatment and strict supervision in drug and drug-related cases.
+The dispositions in the family drug treatment court dockets established in juvenile and domestic relations district courts may include family and household members as defined in Virginia Code § 16.1-228.
 Veterans dockets offer eligible defendants who are veterans of the armed services with substance dependency or mental illness a specialized criminal specialty docket that is coordinated with specialized services for veterans.
 Behavioral health dockets offer defendants with diagnosed behavioral or mental health disorders judicially supervised, community-based treatment plans, which a team of court staff and mental health professionals design and implement.

-- (e) Oversight Structure.
-By order, the Chief Justice of the Supreme Court may establish a Specialty Docket Advisory Committee and appoint its members.
+(e) Oversight Structure. - By order, the Chief Justice of the Supreme Court may establish a Specialty Docket Advisory Committee and appoint its members.
 The Chief Justice may also establish separate committees for each of the approved types of specialty dockets.
 The members of the Veterans Docket Advisory Committee, the Behavioral Health Docket Advisory Committee, and the committee for any other type of specialty docket recognized in the future by the Supreme Court will be chosen by the Chief Justice.
-The Recovery Court Advisory Committee established under Code § 18.2-254.1 constitutes the Recovery Court Docket Advisory Committee. - (f) Operating Standards.
-The Specialty Docket Advisory Committee, in consultation with the committees created under subsection (e), will establish the training and operating standards for local specialty dockets.
+The State Drug Treatment Recovery Court Advisory Committee established pursuant to under Virginia Code § 18.2-254.1 constitutes the Drug Treatment Recovery Court Docket Advisory Committee.

+(f) Operating Standards. - The Specialty Docket Advisory Committee, in consultation with the committees created pursuant to under subsection (e), will establish the training and operating standards for local specialty dockets.